Leonidas-from-XIV/reklama/README.md

 Specify your database in the `ads.sexp` file.

+The `ads.sexp` file contains a list of ads to be served.
+Each ad consists of an (integer) id (field `id`), a RFC 3339 compatible string containing a starting time which signifies the starting time of an id to be served (field `starting`).
+Simiarly it also contains a field `ending` which also includes a RFC 3339 compatible string to determine which time is the latest time to be queried.
+Next, there is a field `views` which takes an integer to determine what the maximal amount of views it is.
+This includes views via a channel matching als well as views via the ID directly.
+Then there is an `uri` which determines what URL the REST service will redirect to in case the ad matches the request.
+Then there are `categories` inherent to the ad itself, which will cause a match if a user requests it with these interests.
+Finally, an ad has a list of channels and views (that is how often an ad can be delivered for a channel).

+A channel consists of a string `name` and some `categories` (another string list) inherent to the channel, which is coupled with the maximum amount of views that are allowed for said channel.
+If the number reaches 0, the ad will not be served to users requesting from this channel.

 There is a command line interface (`_build/src/cli.native`) to request items, as well as a REST based interface (`_build/src/web`) which will load the DB upon startup and allow requesting over port 8080.